Table of Contents

 4) my preferred zipper pulls.

-I made several security cables of thin airline cables with end-loops.
+I made & carried several of these security cables of thin airline cable with end-loops.

 I removed original fabric daypack zipper pulls & replaced them with small stainless steel ring on each zipper pull.

-These small stainless steel rings also allowed attachment of tiny flashlights, a compass, etc to any convenient zipper pull.
+These small stainless steel rings also allowed attachment of tiny flashlights, a compass, small hand sanitizer bottle etc to any convenient zipper pull.
 Tiny flashlights were particularly useful on dark early morning Camino de Santiago starts.

-The rings were exactly large enough to allow my airline cable loops to be snaked thru ALL the compartment stainless steel rings installed on ALL zipper pull rings & then locked with a small TSA-approved combination lock.
+The rings were exactly large enough to allow my airline cable's end loops to be snaked thru ALL stainless steel rings installed on ALL compartment's zipper pull rings & thus locking ALL compartments with a small TSA-approved combination lock.
 Some Ace Hardware stores carry cable, fittings & TSA locks.

 Later I also installed, IMO, superior cord zipper pulls.